 How we make Cold Brew at Rosso is going to honestly be a bit different than you'll do it at home.
-We use 5 pounds of coffee - currently Don Joel Black Honey - ground at the coursest setting on a Mahlkonig EK43.
-We then put the coffee grinds into a reuseable filter in one of our commerical Toddy's.
-The 5 pounds of coffee grinds will then see 14 liters of water and they'll be left to brew for approximately 16 hours.
-When we decant this, it will have made about 10 liters of concentrated cold brew.
-What we then do is dilute this concentrate with equal parts of filtered water.
+We use 5 pounds of coffee - currently Don Joel Black Honey - ground at the most course setting on a Mahlkonig EK43.
+We then put the coffee grinds into a re-useable filter in one of our commerical Toddy's.
+The 5 pounds of coffee grinds will then see 14 litres of water and it will be left to brew for approximately 16 hours.
+When we decant this, it will have made about 10 litres of concentrated cold brew.
+What we do then, is dilute this concentrate with equal parts of filtered water.
 This gets mixed into a keg, charged with nitrogen and tapped.
 The idea with the nitrogen is to give a creamy, textured mouth feel that drinks smooth, almost like a Guinness.
 We offer this in a refillable growler or in 16 ounce cups.
 This is obviously tough to do at home, so we've got a home version for you :)

 Growlers available for purchase and fill

 How we recommend doing Cold Brew at home is going to depend on your home coffee setup.
-For a general and easy method, we recommend using the Rosso coffee jar as it brews a nice size and if you're drinking Rosso Coffee, you'll likely have one. *we have a refill program available with these jars.
-Ask your barista next time you're in.
-With the jar, we recommend 75 grams of coffee ground at a coarse setting.
-First, you'll add that to the jar, then top with 600 mL of cold, filtered water - should fill to the shoulder.
+For a general and easy method, we recommend using the Rosso coffee jar, as it brews a nice size and, if you're drinking Rosso Coffee, you'll likely have one. *we have a refill program available with these jars.
+Ask your barista next time you're in.* With the jar, we recommend 75 grams of coffee ground at a coarse setting.
+First, you'll add that to the jar, then top with 600 mL of cold, filtered water (it should fill to the shoulder).
 Put the lid on and shake two times.
-Then leave in the fridge for 14-16 hours.
+Then, leave it in the fridge for 14-16 hours.
 When your time is done, you'll have to drain the liquid from the grinds.
 We use a pre-soaked coffee filter in a pour over.
 The result should be 460~ mL of cold brew!
 This is not concentrate, so you wont have to water this down; however, if you find it's a little too strong, dilute and adjust these parameters to best suit your taste!!
-We've used Aricha and Pulcal in this method - both have been dynamite!
+We've used Aricha and Pulcal in this method.
+Both have been dynamite!

 Rosso Coffee Jar or Cold Brew Device - you choose